Development of an IRVM Program

 A few Iowa counties have planted a lot of native vegetation in roadsides without a roadside manager.
 These counties do not have the same level of vegetation management as those with roadside managers, but they do have access to the LRTF.
 The following are examples of how this can be accomplished:

-IRVM steering committees (also known as advisory committees) meet regularly to stay updated on roadside programs’ activities and challenges it may be facing, and provide guidance.
-They also can help spread the word within the community about the benefits of having a program and provide political support as needed.
+An IRVM steering committee (also known as an advisory committee) meets regularly to stay updated on the roadside programs’ activities and challenges and provides guidance.
+The committee can also can help spread the word within the community about the benefits of having a program and provide political support as needed.

-Steering committees may be formed at any time but most often evolve from the committee formed during the initial effort to establish a program or are formed when a roadside manager is hired.
-Committees typically meet 2–4 times a year and consist of 5–10 members representing the private and public sectors.
+A steering committee may be formed at any time but most often evolves from the committee formed during the initial effort to establish a program or is formed when a roadside manager is hired.
+A committee typically meets 2–4 times a year and consists of 5–10 members representing the private and public sectors.
 The committee may be comprised of some of the following members:

 The county engineer, conservation board director, or initial IRVM committee members may recommend people to appoint but the county board of supervisors has the authority to appoint members.
 Committee members often serve three-year staggered terms, which can initially be structured as follows: